Background pattern

 Computed Tomography (CT)

-Depending on the area to be studied of the gastrointestinal tract, the oral or rectal route is used.
-The examination can be performed after administering 0.5-1.5 liters of Gastrolux solution at approximately 3% concentration (30 ml of Gastrolux in 1 liter of water).
+Depending on the area to be studied in the gastrointestinal tract, the oral or rectal route is used.
+The examination can be performed after administration of 0.5-1.5 liters of Gastrolux solution at approximately 3% concentration (30 ml of Gastrolux in 1 liter of water).

 Target organ